GOOD BASIC BOOKS AND MAGAZINES

-MAGAZINES:Home Power Magazine: The Hands-on Journal of Home Made Power - six big, fat detailed issues per year, this is THE magazine for information on solar, wind, and micro-hydro power (natural building and electric vehicle conversion, too), the ads and product reviews are the best source for the very latest technology and companies to help you install alternative power systems, back issues become a valuable reference library and are in fact now available on eight CD-ROM's, a must have magazine
+Home Power Magazine: The Hands-on Journal of Home Made Power - six big, fat detailed issues per year, this is THE magazine for information on solar, wind, and micro-hydro power (natural building and electric vehicle conversion, too), the ads and product reviews are the best source for the very latest technology and companies to help you install alternative power systems, back issues become a valuable reference library and in fact are available either on CD-ROM or individual issues can be downloaded from the web site (somewhat expensive these days but still worth it) -- a must have magazine

 Countryside and Small Stock Journal - "get back to the basics with the grandfather of simple living magazines", funky articles written by those out there adoin' it